My Health Journey with Narcolepsy and Using Personalized Nutrition to Heal

 6. Nutrition is a practice—it doesn’t happen overnight so be patient with yourself.

 The longer that you practice, the easier that it becomes.
 Changing your diet can be stressful so it’s important to be kind and compassionate towards yourself.
-Create a sense of well-being from the inside out to prevent you from reaching for things outside of you like sugar, gluten, etc.
+Create a sense of well-being from the inside out to prevent you from overeating energy-depleting foods and drinks like alcohol, a lot of added sugar and gluten.

 7. If you believe in functional medicine, it is worth continuing to fight for a better way.